NickSordi/6505-Final-Project/README.md

 ## Expected Results Presentation:

-EDA of the us power generation
-What is the growth rate of the energy consumption from 1950- present?
-At what rate has renewable energy been growing by state?
-Change in energy used for transportation?

-<ins>Follow up questions as analysis goes on:<ins>

-If coal has been declining has production changed as well?
+How has the Untied States electricity generated changed over time.
+In recent years we have seen many things going electric.
+What will that look like for US infrastructure?
+We wanted to better understand where our power comes from now and where it will come from in the future.

 # Key research areas for descriptive analysis:

-US power generation:
+US electricity generation:

-how much power does the US gnerg generation per year?
-How has it changes in the past?
+How much power does the US generate per year?
+How has it changed in the past?
+Can we predict where power generation will go in the future?

 Energy generation by State and Sector:

-What does the total energy porduction for the US look like over time.
-What state produce the most energy?
+What states produce the most electricity?

 Energy sources:

-What types of energy does the US use to generate power?
+What types of energy does the US use to generate power and how has it changed over the past 20 year?

-Renewable Energy Growth by State:

-At what rate has renewable energy consumption been growing in each state?
-Are there specific policies or initiatives that correlate with higher rates of renewable energy adoption?

 Seasonal Energy Consumption:

 On average, which months have the highest energy consumption in each state?
-How does seasonality affect the demand for energy, and does it coincide with patterns in EV charging?
+How does seasonality affect the demand for electricity?